l3nz/whaleware/README.md

 - `/ww/run` - the script that orchestrates all other scripts
 - `/ww/cfg` - reads a configuration variale from the current configuration

-Under /ww/usr are the following scripts.
+Under `/ww/usr` are the following scripts.
 Replace the one(s) you need.

-- `firstboot` - the scripts that sets the system up for the first boot
+- `boot` - the script that sets the sytem up on an image boot.
+Sets the system up but for the `/data` directory.
+Runs on every boot.
+- `firstboot` - on the first boot, the `/data` directory is initialized.
+It happens just once if you have permanent storage.
 - `upgrade` - upgrades the system (eg applies database schema changes)
 - `warmup` - starts services and warms them up
 - `lifecycle [STATE]` - notifies a central server about the life-cycle of the current app